-Due to AB 705 and AB 1705 regulations, the District no longer offers MATH 040.
-CMC is proactively accepting course substitutions for MATH 040 in the RN degree for the 23-24 academic year.
-Students may substitute MATH 014, MATH 010, SOC 003, or any Math course higher than MATH 010 in the College Algebra Sequence, or MATH 016 for MATH 040.
+\Due to AB 705 and AB 1705 regulations, the District no longer offers MATH 040.
+CMC proactively accepts course substitutions for MATH 040 in the RN degree.
+Students may substitute MATH 014/STAT C1000, MATH 010, SOC 003, or any Math course higher than MATH 010 in the College Algebra Sequence, or MATH 016 for MATH 040.
 If a student requests a substitution of MATH 016 for MATH 040, the student will need to complete one additional unit to fulfill the required 73 minimum degree units.
 The additional unit can be from another transfer level course a student has on their transcript.

-Students with transfer credit of 4 units for BI 015 and/or BI 023 satisfy the prerequisite requirement.
+\\Students with transfer credit of 4 units for BI 015 and/or BI 023 satisfy the prerequisite requirement.
 The student will need to complete each additional unit to fulfill the required 73 minimum degree units.
 Additional units can be from other transfer level course(s) a student has on their transcript.

 Students must complete the required courses for their major.
 General education units, transferable electives, and total degree units will vary for each student.
-Some considerations include the courses (and their respective units) chosen to complete a general education area or transferable elective, and if 112 required courses for your major also count toward a general education area.
-Please see your academic counselor to help you reach your education goals.
+Some considerations include the courses (and their respective units) chosen to complete a general education area or transferable elective, and 110 if required courses for the major also count toward a general education area.
+Students should confer with their counselor to reach their education goals.